rasik-hasan/career-history/README.md

 #### Description:

 All the user and data management for the content, company and tools used in Aspace Enterprise application is created/handled from the Aspace CMS.

+### Digital Twin

+2023.09-2024.03

+#### Organization:

+Premium Arts Inc.

+#### Project Overview:

+Creating a digital twin POC for a theater using various devices and sensors to monitor, maintain and improve decision making.
+An application based on this POC is currently in process.

+#### Technology Stack:

+- AWS Sitewise
+- AWS IoT Twin Maker
+- AWS Managed Grafana

+#### Role:

+- Consulting
+- AWS resource creation
+- System Architect

 ---